appclacks/cabourotte/README.md

 # Cabourotte

-This daemon can be configured to periodically perform various kind of healthchecks, and report failures.
+This daemon can be configured to periodically perform various kind of healthchecks and report failures.

-The healthchecks definitions can be defined in a configuration file, or dynamically managed through an API.
+The healthchecks can be defined in a configuration file, or dynamically managed through an API.

 It's also possible to execute `one-off` healthchecks through the API.
 This type of healthcheck is only executed once, and the HTTP response will contain the healthcheck result.